gusztavj/Focus-Wizard/readme.md

 * **Modifiers** group of rules can be used to determine modifier visibility based on modifier names:

   * **Modifiers to Show.** A regex pattern.
-Only objects made visible by the **Objects by name** or **Objects by property value** group of rules rules will be considered.
+Only objects made visible by the **Objects by name** or **Objects by property value** group of rules will be considered.
 If the name of a modifier matches this regex, that modifier will be made **visible** in the viewport.
     * If the regex is empty, this rule won't have any effect.

   * **Modifiers to Hide.** A regex pattern.
-Only objects made visible by the **Objects by name** or **Objects by property value** group of rules rules will be considered.
+Only objects made visible by the **Objects by name** or **Objects by property value** group of rules will be considered.
 If the name of a modifier matches this regex, that modifier will be made **hidden** in the viewport.
     * If the regex is empty, this rule won't have any effect.

 ### Rules based on custom object properties

 You can control object visibility based on custom object properties.
 This enables you to follow a scenario where you add a specific custom object property to objects that you want to hide or display at certain LOD levels.

-You easily add and manage custom object properties using [T1nk-R Custom Object Property Manager](https://github.com/gusztavj/Custom-Object-Property-Manager), another member of the **T1nk-R Utilities** designed specifically for this purpose.
+You can easily add and manage custom object properties using [T1nk-R Custom Object Property Manager](https://github.com/gusztavj/Custom-Object-Property-Manager), another member of the **T1nk-R Utilities**, designed specifically for this purpose.

 To locate custom object properties after selecting an object in Blender:

 1. Find or open a **Properties** editor.
 1. Click **Object**.
-1. Scroll down to and expand `Custom properties`.
+1. Scroll down to and expand **Custom properties**.

 |![Guided screenshot of how to locate custom object properties](art/custom-object-property-view.png)|
 |:--:|